gavranha/mql5-mqtt-cli/README.md

 # A native MQTT client for MQL5

-This code started as a companion for a series of articles about the MQTT protocol I wrote for [mql5.com](https://mql5.com) website.
+This code started as a companion for a series of articles about the MQTT 5.0 protocol we wrote for [mql5.com](https://mql5.com) website.

-It is being developed on (scarce) free-time and it is **not** production-ready.
+It is being developed on scarce free-time and it is **not** production-ready.

-After starting it, I realized that:
+Now, we realized that:

-* MQTT 3.1.1 would be enough for starting
+* MQTT 3.1.1 would be enough for getting started
 * maybe the object-oriented approach was not the most smart decision

-I'll continue developing it, as I want a native MQTT client to replace some DLL dependent code.
-But I'm not an MQL5 guru, far away from that.
+We'll continue developing it, as we want a native MQTT client to replace some DLL dependent code.
+But we are not MQL5 gurus, far away from that.
 So, any contribution is more than welcome.

 The main goal now is to push it to a working state for MQTT 3.1.1.